-Approximately 58.6% of the Corporation's Adjusted EBITDA is derived from Power Infrastructure Facilities that are located in Ontario, namely the Cardinal Cogen Facility, the Erie Shores Wind Farm, the Ravenswood Wind Facility, the Proof Line I Wind Facility, the Ferndale Wind Facility, the Wawatay Hydro Facility, the Dryden Hydro Facility and the Amherstburg Solar Park.
+Approximately 50.7% of the Corporation's 2014 Adjusted EBITDA, excluding the corporate component, is derived from Power Infrastructure Facilities that are located in Ontario.
 In addition, Bristol Water's operations are all located in the Bristol area of the UK and Värmevärden's heat production facilities and distribution networks are all located in certain municipalities in Sweden.
-Accordingly, the Corporation, its subsidiaries and investees, as applicable, are subject to risks associated with adverse changes in local or regional economic conditions or adverse changes to the regulatory environment in Ontario, Bristol, UK or certain municipalities in Sweden, as applicable.
+Accordingly, the Corporation, its subsidiaries and investees, as applicable, are subject to risks associated with adverse changes in local or regional economic conditions or adverse changes to the regulatory environment in Ontario, Nova Scotia, Bristol, UK or certain municipalities in Sweden, as applicable.